Advice for Americans Buying Real Estate in France

 There’s plenty of travel advice online and everyone has different views, and ways of arranging their flights and trips.
 Start by looking at the travel advice back home, even at your nearest airport or airline, they’re usually up to date with the latest travel advice.
 And this link from the US Embassy in France website and advice for Foreign Nationals from the French Government.

 For those travelling from the USA via London, here’s the UK government travel advice.
-And look for advice at other hubs of the countries you are travelling from and to, starting with Paris Charles de Gaulle, New York JFK, Miami and London Heathrow, and the last link will show all the airports in France, small or large, for domestic and international flights.
+And look for advice at other hubs of the countries you are travelling from and to, starting with Paris Charles de Gaulle, New York JFK, Miami and London Heathrow.

 Can Americans use their Driver’s License in France?

-American drivers can use your valid US license to drive in France for a short stay of less than a year, such as for tourism purposes.
-It is necessary to have your American license with either an official French notarised translation or an International Driver’s Permit (IDP) for it to be recognised.
-Read our articles for more advice about driving in France and visit the website of the French embassy in the US to learn about International licence for long term residents.
+American drivers can use a valid US license to drive in France for a short stay of less than a year, such as for tourism purposes.
+It is necessary to have your American license with an official French notarised translation or an International Driver’s Permit (IDP) for it to be recognised.
+Read our articles about driving in France and visit the website of the French embassy in the US to learn about International licence for long-term residents.

 At my-french-house.com we believe that your house hunting experience in France should be focussed, especially coming from the other side of the pond.
-However, most folks will find that the French realty listing system is very different as the ‘French agents immobiliers’ work in a different way than realtors in the US.
+However, most folks will find that the French realty listing system is very different as the ‘French agents immobiliers’ work in a different way than realtors in the USA.
+Tell us about your dreams, your plans and let us guide you through your French Adventure.